Structured Spectral Graph Representation Learning for Multi-label Abnormality Analysis from 3D CT Scans: Experiments

 \subsection{Multi-label abnormality Classification}

-\paragraph{Baselines} We compare our approach against three categories of baselines.
-First, we consider a 3D Convolutional Neural Network~\citep{anaya-isaza_overview_2021}.
-Second, we evaluate against Transformer-based architectures, including ViT3D, a straightforward extension of Vision Transformer to 3D volumes~\citep{dosovitskiy_image_2021}; ViViT~\citep{arnab_vivit_2021}, originally designed for video processing; and Swin3D, an adaptation of the Swin Transformer with hierarchical window-based attention for 3D inputs~\citep{liu_video_2021}.
-Third, we benchmark against 2.5D methods, which process 2D slices to extract feature maps.
+\paragraph{Baselines.} We compare our approach against three categories of baselines.
+First, we consider 3D Convolutional Neural Networks ({ $\blacksquare$}) with an inflated ResNet3D~\citep{carreira_quo_2018}, which which leverages filter inflation from pretrained 2D networks to learn transferable volumetric representations.
+Second, we evaluate against Transformer-based architectures ({ $\blacksquare$}), including ViT3D, a straightforward extension of Vision Transformer to 3D volumes~\citep{dosovitskiy_image_2021}; ViViT~\citep{arnab_vivit_2021}, originally designed for video processing; and Swin3D, an adaptation of the Swin Transformer with hierarchical window-based attention for 3D inputs~\citep{liu_video_2021}.
+Third, we benchmark against 2.5D methods ({ $\blacksquare$}), which process 2D slices to extract feature maps.
 This includes CT-Net, which aggregates triplet axial slices features using a lightweight 3D CNN~\citep{draelos_machine-learning-based_2021}, and CT-Scroll, which employs alternating local and global attention mechanisms to capture dependencies across slices~\citep{di_piazza_imitating_2025}.
-Additionally, we include a Multi-View Graph (MvG) baseline, which represents each 3D volume as a graph of nodes corresponding to orthogonal axial, sagittal, and coronal slices~\citep{kiechle_graph_2024}.
+Additionally, we include a Multi-View Graph (CT-MvG) baseline, which represents each 3D volume as a graph of nodes corresponding to orthogonal axial, sagittal, and coronal slices~\citep{kiechle_graph_2024}.